DA0-DA0/docs/docs/introduction/welcome-to-dao-dao.md

 ## Why DAO DAO?

 DAO DAO helps you build and operate DAOs with a visual interface.
-We take usability extremely seriously.
+Usability and accessibility are a priorty.
 Technical and non-technical communities alike have a space here.

 DAOs on DAO DAO do everything from helping run [blockchains](https://daodao.zone/dao/juno1gpwekludv6vu8pkpnp2hwwf7f84a7mcvgm9t2cvp92hvpxk07kdq8z4xj2)